 Plus, that Snitch is standard school athletic equipment.
 For a sport which appears to be played in gloves.
 Why would it need flesh memory?

-For that matter, what does that say about James having stolen one of the School’s snitches to sit around playing with it with his bare hands?
+For that matter, what does that say about James having stolen one of the School’s snitches to sit around playing with it bare handed?
 Was he deliberately tampering with the equipment?
 (Rowling told us years ago that James had been a Chaser not a Seeker, and it is a foul for anyone other than a Seeker to catch the Snitch, so what would be the point?)

 However, thankfully, the actual plot truly does not really depend upon the fact that the old Snitch has a “flesh-memory” of Harry Potter.
 Therefore we are not forced to explore the balognium potential of the flesh-memory of a Snitch in greater depth and can merely relegate it as yet one more poorly handled and ill-conceived detail in a book which had far too many of them.